Deploy with git push

 Configuration

-• the remote server is available at the address
+Remote server available at the address

 First of all, you need to install git on the server.

-You can do this by running the following command:
+You can do this by running the following command (on Debian/Ubuntu & family):

-sudo apt-get update
+sudo apt-get update -q

-sudo apt-get install -y git
+sudo apt-get install -qy git

 If the above command fails with an error like Unable to locate package git, you can try this: